 First, let me say that I understand and accept that Apple will not put a headphone jack back into the iPhone and will most likely eventually remove it from iPads and The Mac as well.

-This morning while in the middle of a music inspired session at the keyboard -- weekends are for server patching and Lightroom photo editing -- the battery on the headphones dumped and I reached for the wired headphones wishing I had another set of charged headphones.
+This morning while in the middle of a music-inspired session at the keyboard (my weekends are for server patching, and Lightroom photo editing) the battery on the headphones dumped, and I reached for the wired headphones wishing I had another set of charged headphones.
 And I realized I had a third option.

 Earphones do NOT work for me.
 Regardless of brand I, and all the members of my household find them uncomfortable.
 I can’t wear them for more than a few minutes.
 The Apple EarBuds/EarPods were particularly painful to wear.
 My ear canal always needed a message right after an extended listening session.
 With each new iPhone purchase, we leave the earphones in the box.
 Everyone in the house has a set of over the ear headphones.

 One of the big downsides of most Bluetooth headphones is having to charge them just when you need to use them and the lack of removable batteries.

 My old cans, the Harmon Kardon BT take a long time to charge.
 With age, the internal battery has lost its ability to keep a charge.
 The charge is only good for a few hours where before they could last almost a whole day.
 I have resorted to using the cord and needing a 3.5mm jack.

 The headphones support AAC (used by Apple) and aptX coding.
 H/K wanted to make sure the best wireless audio performance possible from a Bluetooth-equipped device.
 I bought them two years ago because I was sure that the iPhone 6 would support aptX.
 Plenty of Samsung, HTC, and Motorola phones have it, as well as many Bluetooth speakers and headphones.
 Cleary, the industry was getting behind aptX1.